 Biogas in Action: A project run by the International Fund for Agricultural Development has been changing farmer’s lives in rural China.
 Farmers in Fada, a village in China’s Guangxi province, each built their own plants to channel waste from household toilets and nearby shelters for animals into a sealed tank.
 As the waste ferments, gas is captured and used in cooking.
 Forests are being protected because pressure for firewood has been reduced, saving 56,000 tons of firewood per year.
 Over five years, area farmers increased tea production from 400 to 2,500 kilograms a day and average income in the village quadrupled to more than $1 per day.

 4. Micro Hydropower: Micro hydroelectric power is different from typical hydroelectric power because it doesn’t attempt to significantly interfere with the flow of the river.
-Typically rated at a maximum capacity of 300 Kilowatts, the micro hydro systems don’t dam rivers, but instead divert a stream of water that flows downhill through a pipeline dropping into the turbine.
+Typically rated at a maximum capacity of 300 kW hours, the micro hydro systems don’t dam rivers, but instead divert a stream of water that flows downhill through a pipeline dropping into the turbine.
 The turbine then generates electricity which can be stored in batteries and transported to where villagers may need it most.

 Micro Hydropower in Action: The Tungu-Kabri micro-hydro power project was the first of its kind in Kenya.
-Rural families in Kenya use at least a third of their income on kerosene for lighting and diesel for the milling of grain.
+Rural families in Kenya use at least one-third of their income on kerosene for lighting and diesel for the milling of grain.
 With funds from United Nations Development Programme and development assistance from Practical Action East Africa and the Kenyan Ministry of Energy, the village of Mbuiru built a micro hydropower system that generates about 18 kW hours of electricity and benefits about 1,000 people.

 5. Biomass Briquettes: Biomass briquettes are made of readily available waste materials, including potato peals, banana peals, dry leaves, and paper that shredded and pounded together into a fuel briquette that burns longer and cleaner than charcoal.